djberg96/strongtyping/README.md

+# Disclaimer
+Most of this document was written by Ryan Pavlik, including the Q&A below.
+It does not necessarily reflect my own opinions.
+I am just the maintainer.

 ## Description
 The strongtyping library is a provides a convenient way for Ruby methods to check parameter types, and also dynamically query them.
 In addition to